 Loyal customers, those that make repeat purchases frequently, are the core of any successful business.
 Regular clients help your business become sustainable.
-However, one in six customers are susceptible to cutting your business off.
+However, one in six customers is susceptible to cutting your business off.
 Having loyal customers means converting new customers into repeat customers.
 21% of those who bought once bought again, 46% of those who bought twice bought again and 61% of those who bought three times bought again.
 Furthermore, repeat customers don’t just buy more, they spend more.
 This shows that the more loyal one customer is, the more revenue that customer will generate.

 The Adobe 2012 report shows that repeat shoppers, who represented just 8% of all site visitors, accounted for nearly 41% of total online sales.
 Moreover, another report shows that campaigns with purely emotional content performed twice as well when compared with those with only rational content.
 Thus, one of the fastest ways to ensure long-term revenue streams is to create strong emotional bonds and personal relationships with customers.

 While many companies focus on growing their customers base, they don’t seem to realize that the cost of a new customer acquisition is 7 times more than the cost of retaining a customer.
 Customer retention and brand loyalty help companies survive tough economic times since these repeat customers generate most of a company’s revenue.
 Therefore, it is important to connect with these customers on an emotional basis to convert new customers to repeat ones and successfully retain them.

 How do I create an emotional bond with customers?